 It'll also help keep you "regular", which will help when you're flushing out toxins while detoxing.
 Honestly, there are a slew of benefits to eating fermented foods!
 I love to eat sauerkraut for breakfast (and oftentimes at night with pan-fried sausage and potatoes) and yogurt for a protein-packed snack any time of the day.

 There are plenty of fermented food & drink options available at regular grocery stores, but it's important to seek out high quality ferments that don't have corn syrup, fake sweeteners, artificial ingredients, etc.

 Better yet, to ensure you're getting the best quality fermented foods and drinks out there, I suggest learning to make them at home.
 If you'd like simple step-by-step instructions and a bunch of different recipes, check out this Guide to Fermenting.

 Newsflash!
 Even if you eat your fruits and veggies religiously, your body is likely flushing out certain vitamins!
 Over time, this can lead to a mineral deficiency.
 Kind of a scary though, right?
 I had no idea until last year.
 The good news?
 If you eat these foods a certain way, you can ensure more of the vitamins will get absorbed by the body.

-Baths are relaxing all by their lonesome, but when you throw in a few handfuls of epsom salt (magnesium sulfate), unrefined sea salt, baking soda, and dried herbs--maybe even a few drops of calming lavender essential oil--it turns into a detoxifying bath!
+Baths are relaxing all by their lonesome, but when you throw in a few cups of epsom salt (magnesium sulfate), unrefined sea salt, baking soda, and dried herbs--maybe even a few drops of calming lavender essential oil--it turns into a detoxifying bath!

 You can whip up a batch of detoxifying bath salts at home in minutes.
 Epsom salt, sea salt and baking soda are dirt cheap!
 A DIY version costs much less than commercial bath salts, which are often mixed with synthetic chemicals that will deter the detox!